-MASTER OF BUSINESS ADMINISTRATION- HUMAN RESOURCES (MBA - HR) With effect from 2018-19
+MASTER OF BUSINESS ADMINISTRATION (MBA)

+With effect from 2018-19

-BHARATI VIDYAPEETH DEEMED TO BE UNIVERSITY, PUNE SCHOOL OF DISTANCE EDUCATION
+BHARATI VIDYAPEETH DEEMED TO BE UNIVERSITY, PUNE

+SCHOOL OF DISTANCE EDUCATION

-Under: The Faculty of Management Studies MASTER OF BUSINESS ADMINISTRATION - HUMAN RESOURCES (MBA - HR) (Choice Based Credit System) To be effective from 2018-19
+Under: The Faculty of Management Studies MASTER OF BUSINESS ADMINISTRATION (MBA)

+(Choice Based Credit System) To be effective from 2018-19

-1. INTRODUCTION :
+1. INTRODUCTION

-The Master of Business Administration (HR) is a two-year programme offered by Bharati Vidyapeeth Deemed To Be University (BVDU), Pune and conducted at its Management Institutes in Pune, New Delhi, Karad, Kolhapur, Sangli, and Solapur.
-All the six institutes have experienced faculty members, excellent Laboratories, Library, and other facilities to provide proper learning environment to the students.
-This programme is very well received by the industry.
+The Master of Business Administration is two-year programme offered by Bharati Vidyapeeth Deemed To Be University, School of Distance Education (BVDU SDE), Pune and conducted at its all the study centers.
+These centers have experienced faculty members, excellent Laboratories, Library, and other facilities to provide proper learning environment to the students.

-2. RATIONALE FOR SYLLABUS REVISION:
+2. RATIONALE FOR SYLLABUS REVISION

-The Vision and Mission statements of the MBA (HR) program embody the spirit of the mission of the University and vision of Dr. Patangraoji Kadam, the Founder of Bharati Vidyapeeth and Chancellor, Bharati Vidyapeeth Deemed To Be University, which is to usher in "Social Transformation through Dynamic Education"
+The Vision and Mission statements of the MBA programme embodies the spirit of the mission of the University and vision of Dr. Patangraoji Kadam, the Founder of Bharati Vidyapeeth and Chancellor, Bharati Vidyapeeth Deemed To Be University, which is to usher in "Social Transformation through Dynamic Education".